TL;DR

 The difference between single-source and waterfall enrichment isn't marginal — it's the difference between a healthy sender reputation and landing in spam.

-That's not a marginal improvement.
-It's the difference between a healthy sender reputation and landing in spam.
-Between reps trusting their data and second-guessing every dial.
+Source: Cleanlist Internal TestingThat gap isn't incremental.
+It's the difference between a healthy sender reputation and a spam folder.
+Between reps who trust their data and reps who second-guess every dial.
 Between campaigns that convert and campaigns that get your domain blacklisted.
+We've seen it happen—one client came to us after an Apollo-sourced campaign triggered a 72-hour Gmail throttle on their primary sending domain.

 Beyond enrichment: a complete data platform

 People Search: Build lead lists from scratch across 500M+ professionals.
-Natural language search, 30+ filters, firmographic targeting.
-Not just enrichment — net-new prospecting.
+Natural language search with 30+ filters and firmographic targeting.
+Not just enrichment—net-new prospecting.

-Smart Agents: Normalize job titles, format phone numbers, standardize company names, and transform messy data automatically.
-ZoomInfo, Apollo, and Clearbit give you raw data.
-Cleanlist gives you clean data.
+Smart Agents: Normalize job titles (is it "VP Sales" or "Vice President, Sales"?), format phone numbers, standardize company names, transform messy data automatically.
+ZoomInfo, Apollo, and Clearbit dump raw data into your CRM.
+Cleanlist delivers clean data.

 ICP Scoring: Score every lead against your Ideal Customer Profile automatically.
 No manual scoring spreadsheets, no gut-feel prioritization.
-Data-driven lead qualification out of the box.
+Data-driven lead qualification that actually updates as your ICP evolves.

 Email Verification: Standalone or built into enrichment.
-Catch-all detection, disposable email flagging, syntax validation, and SMTP verification.
-The same verification engine that powers 98% accuracy.
+Catch-all detection, disposable email flagging, syntax validation, SMTP verification.
+The same engine that powers the 98% accuracy number.

 How Do the Pricing and Accuracy Numbers Stack Up?